- What We Do

-Whilst the Owens judgement came as a blow to many no fault divorce advocates, as I have discussed in my previous blog, it came as no surprise given the judge’s hands were tied by the wording of the legislation.
+Whilst the Owens judgement came as a blow to many no fault divorce advocates, as we have discussed in this previous blog, it came as no surprise given the judge’s hands were tied by the wording of the legislation.
 The criticism of the judgement has however, had the effect of pushing parliament into action as the Justice Secretary last week confirmed proposals to remove the need for divorcing couples to allege fault.

 The proposals involve retaining ‘irretrievable breakdown of the marriage’ as the sole ground for a divorce, but removing the need to rely on one of the current five facts, and instead introducing a notification process.
 This will allow one or both of the divorcing couple to notify the court of the intention to divorce, without providing the opportunity for the other to defend it.
 Either of the divorcing couple would then be able to confirm that intention to divorce after a ‘cooling off’ period, the length of which is one of the areas being reviewed by parliament in light of the proposed reforms.